 MUS 026.
-Contemporary Ensemble Lab, .5 credit, offered as needed The Contemporary Ensemble Lab provides students hands-on, laboratory-based instruction where they can learn, teach, rehearse, and perform with groups intended to support worship with a level
+Contemporary Ensemble Lab, .5 credit, offered as needed The Contemporary Ensemble Lab provides students hands-on, laboratory-based instruction where they can learn, teach, rehearse, and perform with groups intended to support worship with a local church congregation.
+Prerequisites: Any two of the following -Keyboard Improvisation in Worship, Guitar, Percussion, or Voice.